rajatsingla/blaketidwell.github.io/source/articles/2015-11-13-bundler-bulkheads-for-rails-on-docker.html.md

 How is this more different than before, hmm?

 1. A `rails` user is created and used to install gems with bundler and then run the application.
 No More Sudo Bundle:no_good:.
 That being said, this still needs to be updated to include something like Nginx as a proxy to get around the limitation of being unable to start Rails on port 80 without `sudo`.
 To be addressed...
 1. The Rails app is "newed" prior to spinning up the app for the first time.
-   This avoids the need to make the placeholder Gemfile as in the Docker example, and IMHO, feels like it more clearly separates the containerization step from the source code implementation step.
+   This avoids the need to make the placeholder Gemfile as shown in the Docker example, and IMHO, feels like it more clearly separates the containerization step from the source code implementation step.